AEthelwulfSalazar/Hackbright-Curriculum/Exercise-Classes/README.rst

 Which of these errors sounds like it would be the most helpful/descriptive to use?

+..FIXME I picked my error, but where do I put it?
+Would like some guidance

 When you've done this, please **stop and ask for a code review**.

 BTW, notice how the Python exceptions are a hierarchy of classes--